Accounting Major Overview

 - Prudential Insurance

-According to the 2012 U.S. Bureau of Labor Occupational Outlook Handbook, bachelor’s degree candidates in accounting received offers averaging $55,000 to $65,000.
+According to the 2012 U.S. Bureau of Labor Occupational Outlook Handbook, bachelor’s degree candidates in accounting received offers with a median salary of $62,000.

 Curriculum and Course Descriptions